 11.2.1 The product conforming to the requirement of this standard may be marked with the Standard Mark.

-11.2.2 The use of standard mark is governed by the provisions of the Bureau of Indian Standards Act 1986 and the rules and regulations made there under.
-The details of conditions under which license for the use of the standard mark may be granted to manufacturers which can be obtained from the Bureau of Indian Standards.
+11.2.2 The product(s) conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed there under, and the products may be marked with the Standard Mark.

 ANNEX A